Rivett

 What has been the trend in development approvals over the past five years in the suburb of Rivett?

-Looking at development activity over the past five years, the suburb of Rivett's approval levels have been consistent with the yearly average of 6, showing stable development patterns.
+Looking at development activity over the past five years, the suburb of Rivett's approval levels have been below the yearly average of 6, indicating a recent decline in approval activity.

 How does recent development compare to population growth in the suburb of Rivett?